kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 ### Home Energy Management Systems

 The field of home energy management has evolved significantly over the past decade.
-Shareef et al. (2018) presented a comprehensive review of HEMS technologies, highlighting the importance of integrating IoT devices with optimization algorithms to achieve effective energy management.
+Shareef et al. (2018) presented a review of HEMS technologies, highlighting the importance of integrating IoT devices with optimization algorithms to achieve effective energy management.
 Their work emphasized that while rule-based systems were common, they often failed to adapt to changing user behaviors and dynamic pricing environments.

 Building on this foundation, Balakrishnan & Geetha (2021) categorized HEMS implementations into rule-based, optimization-based, and hybrid approaches.
 Their analysis revealed that hybrid approaches combining classical optimization with learning components showed the most promise for real-world deployments.
 However, they noted that many systems still relied on theoretical user models rather than data-driven approaches.